josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_sentiment_data_and_coerced_service_risk.md

 They only need to contaminate the signal.

-⸻
+---

-🧷 The Person Becomes A Cross-System Pressure Point
+## 🧷 The Person Becomes A Cross-System Pressure Point

 The most dangerous case is where the person is simultaneously legible to several systems:

-* the Home Office reads them as sentiment;
+- the Home Office reads them as sentiment,
-* platforms read them as controversial;
+- platforms read them as controversial,
-* employers read them as reputationally risky;
+- employers read them as reputationally risky,
-* journalists read them as a story;
+- journalists read them as a story,
-* community bodies read them as politically sensitive;
+- community bodies read them as politically sensitive,
-* foreign governments read them as hostile;
+- foreign governments read them as hostile,
-* hostile networks read them as targetable;
+- hostile networks read them as targetable,
-* UK public bodies read their distress as safeguarding or extremism risk.
+- UK public bodies read their distress as safeguarding or extremism risk.

 That person is then no longer simply a citizen speaking.